Virtual Machines - Hikube

 100% hosted in Switzerland.

-High-availability infrastructure in three Swiss data centers.
-Automatic restart in case of failure, replicated storage, data under Swiss jurisdiction.
+High-availability infrastructure across three Swiss data centres.
+Automatic restart on failure, replicated storage, data under Swiss jurisdiction.
 Deploy in minutes.

 Independent Swiss data centers